The world of stainless steel grades can get pretty interesting.

 It's the carbon content.
-316 stainless steel has a max carbon content of 0.08%.
+Stainless steel grade 316 has a max carbon content of 0.08%.
 316L stainless has a max carbon content of 0.03%.

 How do you remember which is which?
 316L has a Low carbon content.
-Easy peasy.

 Note these are the same materials as SS316 and SS316L, as well as AISI 316 and 316L.
 No matter how you slice it, the "L" is the difference.

 316 Vs. 316L Stainless Steel: The Similarities

 To understand what makes both alloys different, it’s important to first understand what makes them similar -- and it’s not just a shared number.

 Both stainless steels share characteristics on four important fronts:

 1. Corrosion Resistance

 For applications where chloride exposure is part of the job, both 316 and 316L boast excellent corrosion resistance.
 That’s because both grades composition, which include nickel and molybdenum, allow the alloys to stand up to acids and chloride without compromise.
 Because of their superior corrosion resistance, both metals are one of the few considered a “marine grade stainless steel.”